Reading this will help you improve your dog’s digestive system and understand more about it.

 A dog’s digestive process is different from a human’s process.
 They have a reversed ingestion storage process.

 Dogs have 70% of their ingesta in their stomach and just 30% in their digestive tract.
 On the other hand, humans flip the equation and keep 30% in their stomachs and 70% in their intestines.

 Therefore, it’s crucial to study and understand how our canine friends’ digestive systems work based on these facts.

-This will help us learn ways of improving their gut health and prevent future digestive issues.
+This will help us learn ways of improving their gut health and preventing future digestive issues.